ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 \end{aligned}
 {% endmath %}

-Note that for $$k=2$$ events, this is just the definition of conditional probability
+Note that for $$k=2$$ events, this is just the definition of conditional probability:

 \begin{equation}
 P(S_1 \cap S_2) = P(S_1) P(S_2 | S_1)
 \end{equation}

-In general, it is derived by applying the definition of conditional independence multiple times, as in the following example
+In general, the chain rule is derived by applying the definition of conditional independence multiple times, as in the following example:

 {% math %}
 \begin{aligned}